-If the property is in a Trust or Enhanced Life Estate, the other parties thereto must document their residence at another location and must sign the Agreement, Mortgage, and Note with the City.
+If the property is in a Trust or Enhanced Life Estate, the other parties thereto must document their residence at another location and must sign an acknowledgment of the Agreement, Mortgage, and Note.
 It is important to note that the State of Florida does not have a "legal separation" provision.
-As a result, if an applicant is still married, it does not matter if he or she does not reside in the property with their spouse.
+As a result, if an applicant is still married, it does not matter if he or she does not reside in the property with their spouse, they are the owner and required to sign all documents.